top of page

 🏋️ What to Do if You Score Below Average

-Falling short of these benchmarks doesn’t mean you’re destined to fall—it’s a call to action.
+Falling short of these benchmarks doesn’t mean you’re destined to fall.
+It’s a call to action.
 A targeted program focusing on leg strength, dynamic balance, and reaction training can make a dramatic difference.

-• Vestibular and vision checks if needed
+• Vestibular and vision checks: Consult a professional if needed.

 📅 Book Your Free Fall-Risk Screen